 4. Subscriber Sign-Up – We’re not quite there yet, but when the time comes, the Alford MLP will provide information regarding the services being offered by the Internet Service Provider (ISP).
 We will also arrange information sessions describing: options, costs, and answer your questions.

-5.)
-Internet Activation – For homeowners who have signed up for service, the MLP will arrange for installation of the Optical Network Terminal (ONT) in the home and activation of the contracted Internet and optional VoIP services.
-The MLP expects to start activating subscribers by Spring 2018.
+5. Internet Activation – For those who chose to subscribed for Internet service, the MLP will arrange for installation of an Optical Network Terminal (ONT) in the home and activation of Internet and optional VoIP services.
+The MLP expects to begin activating subscribers by Spring 2018.